IgnacioBellomo/pagination-api/README.md

 This is a simple HTTP API endpoint that will perform pagination.

-`models/apps.js` is the model upon which each data entry was built on

-`routes/index.js` contains the only route accesible by this API

-## Install

-    npm install

-## Run the API

-    npm run dev

 # Get list of Apps using default parameters

 ## Request